 About Salomé Grouard

-Salomé is a French journalist and writer based in Hong Kong.
+Salomé is a journalist, writer, and media relations strategist based in Hong Kong.

 From February 2023 to May 2025, she served as Digital Editor and Front & Female Lead at Tatler Hong Kong, where she managed website editorial content while covering gender equality, women’s empowerment, pop culture, music, and health.